Find code changes and other history with CodeLens

 You can discover unit tests that exist for your C# or Visual Basic code without opening Test Explorer.

-Go to application code that has associated unit test code.
+Go to some application code with associated unit test code.

-Review the tests for the code by pressing Alt+3.
+Review the tests for the code by selecting the Alt+3 keyboard shortcut:

-If you see a warning icon , the tests haven't run yet, so run them.
+If you see the Warning icon , the tests haven't run yet, so run them.

-To review a test's definition, double-click the test item in the CodeLens indicator window to open the code file in the editor.
+To review a test's definition, double-click the test item in the CodeLens indicator window and open the code file in the editor:

-To review the test's results, choose the test status indicator ( or ) or press Alt+1.
+To review the test's results, choose the test status Failed or Passed indicator ( or ) or use the Alt + 1 keyboard shortcut:

-To see how many people changed this test, who changed this test, or how many changes were made to this test, find your code's history and linked items.
+To see how many contributors changed the test, who changed this test, or how many changes were made to this test, find your code's history and linked items.

 Q & A for CodeLens in Visual Studio 2019